remix-run/remix/examples/prisma/README.md

 ## Example

 Prisma is a next-generation ORM that can be used to query a database.
 It embraces TypeScript to avoid runtime errors and improve productivity.
 The type-safety it provides goes far beyond the guarantees of traditional ORMs like TypeORM or Sequelize.
 It integrates well with Remix.
-As of today, Prisma supports PostgreSQL, MySQL, SQLite, SQL Server, MongoDB.
+Currently, Prisma supports PostgreSQL, MySQL, SQLite, SQL Server, MongoDB.

 ### Configuration

 In [/app/services/db.server.ts](app/services/db.server.ts), the database connection as a global export.

-Now this example is setup and ready to with SQLite, but you can also configure any of the supported databases.
+Now, this example is setup and ready to with SQLite, but you can also configure any of the supported databases.

 #### To configure another data source navigate to [/prisma/schema.prisma](./prisma/schema.prisma)